andreoliwa/nitpick/README.md

     nitpick run --check

-Nitpick is also a flake8 plugin, so you can run:
+Nitpick is also a `flake8` plugin, so you can run this on a project with at least one Python (`.py`) file:

     flake8 .